icebob/moleculer-java-site/src/lifecycle.md

 broker.start();
 ```

-### `stopped` event handler
+### "stopped" event handler

-It is triggered when the `broker.stop` is called and the broker starts stopping all local services.
+It is triggered when the broker.stop is called and the broker starts stopping all local services.
-Use it to close database connections, stop Executors and Timers, close sockets...etc.
+Use it to close database connections, stop `Executors` and `Timers`, close sockets...etc.

 ```java{7}
 import services.moleculer.service.*;